-Tax is calculated for each fiscal year which in Mexico starts on 1 January and ends on 31 December, except when companies are created at any time during the calendar year.
+Tax is calculated for each fiscal year which in Mexico starts on 1st January and ends on 31st December, except when companies are created at any time during the calendar year.
 In this case, Mexican law stipulates that the fiscal year for that company starts in the month of incorporation.
 The yearly applicable income tax is calculated through a simple operation of adding all sources of income and deducting all allowable deductions.

-Currently, the corporate tax is 30% of all taxable profits.
-The result can be further reduced by deduction of certain items laid down in Mexican tax law.
+Currently, the corporate tax is 30% of all taxable profits and a 20% applicable for the North Border Region (some restriction may apply).
+The result can be further reduced by deduction of certain items laid down in Mexican tax law